Search

 Article 40

 Afghanistan with the help of international community witnessed significant progress in numerous aspects of life in the last twenty years.
-All of these achievements have either been eliminated after the coming of the Taliban government or are in the process of being eliminated.
-The Council of Resistance tries to forge effective and purposeful relations with the international community by attracting the cooperation of the country’s committed political activists and diplomats across the world, to inform them about the harm caused by Taliban rule to Afghanistan and the threat posed to peace and security of the region and the world.
+All of these achievements have either been eliminated after the coming of the Taliban or are in the process of being eliminated.
+The SCNR tries to forge effective and purposeful relations with the international community by attracting the cooperation of the country’s committed political activists and diplomats across the world, to inform them about the harm caused by Taliban rule to Afghanistan and the threat posed to peace and security of the region and the world.

 Chapter Five